Complex Regional Pain Syndrome (CRPS) or Reflex Sympathetic Dystrophy (RSD) from Vaccination

 Can Vaccines Cause Complex Regional Pain Syndrome (CRPS)?

-Vaccines, although generally safe, can sometimes trigger Complex Regional Pain Syndrome.
-There are many reports of patients developing CRPS after getting an immunization, especially HPV and hepatitis B vaccines.
-However, the exact cause of CRPS remains somewhat of a mystery to doctors.
-For this reason, further studies are being conducted to better understand the possible link between vaccines and CRPS.
+There are reports of patients developing CRPS after getting an immunization, especially HPV and hepatitis B vaccines.
+However, the exact cause of CRPS remains somewhat of a mystery.

-Below, we have compiled a list of legitimate studies linking different vaccines to CRPS.
-The studies referenced below were all published by the National Center for Biotechnology Information (NCBI), which forms part of the National Institutes of Health (NIH).
+Below is a list of studies linking different vaccines to CRPS.
+The studies referenced were all published by the National Center for Biotechnology Information (NCBI), which forms part of the National Institutes of Health (NIH).

 - One study found four cases of CRPS “after hepatitis B vaccination in four grade-6 children.”
 The authors concluded that “the reaction may result from injection trauma” (Jastaniah et al).

-- Another study examined the The Vaccine Adverse Event Reporting System (VAERS) database for reports of CRPS.
-VAERS is a United States program for vaccine safety, co-managed by the CDC and the FDA.
-This study found 22 cases of CRPS, and “in 21 reports, the patient had received quadrivalent HPV vaccine; one report was for bivalent HPV vaccine” (Weinbaum et al).
+- Another study examined the Vaccine Adverse Event Reporting System (VAERS) database for reports of CRPS.
+VAERS is a US program for vaccine safety, co-managed by the CDC and the FDA.
+This study found 22 cases of CRPS, and, “in 21 reports, the patient had received quadrivalent HPV vaccine; one report was for bivalent HPV vaccine” (Weinbaum et al).

-- A study examined 40 girls who complained of abnormal symptoms after receiving the HPV vaccine in Japan.
-18 of those girls met the criteria to be diagnosed with CRPS.
-More specifically, four of them met the official Japanese criteria for CRPS diagnosis, and 14 of them met other countries’ criteria for CRPS diagnosis (Kinoshita et al).
+- A Japanese study examined 40 girls who complained of abnormal symptoms after receiving the HPV vaccine.
+18 girls met the criteria to be diagnosed with CRPS.
+Specifically, four of them met the official Japanese criteria for CRPS diagnosis, and 14 of them met other countries’ criteria for CRPS diagnosis (Kinoshita et al).

 - A case report published in the Official Journal of the Japan Pediatrics Society describes the case of a 17-year-old girl who developed CRPS after receiving an influenza A (H1N1) vaccine (Kwun et al).